-Type of Information: Including: (1) Hazard information and sea level rise.
-Meteorology, oceanography, sediment transport, geology, and shallow geological or manmade hazards.
+Type of Information: Including: (1) Hazard information and sea Meteorology, oceanography, sediment transport, level rise . geology, and shallow geological or manmade hazards.
 Provide an analysis of historic and project (medium and high) rates of sea level rise and shall at minimum assess the risks for each alternative on public safety and environmental impacts resulting from the project (see Section 350.2 for more information).
 (2) Water quality.
 Turbidity and total suspended solids from construction.
 (3) Biological resources.
 Benthic communities, marine mammals, sea turtles, coastal and marine birds, fish and shellfish not targeted by commercial or recreational fishing, plankton, seagrasses, and plant life.
-(4) Threatened or endangered species.
-As defined by the ESA (16 U.S.C.
-1531 et. seq.)
-(5) Sensitive biological resources or habitats.
-Essential fish habitat, refuges, preserves, Areas of Particular Concern, sanctuaries, rookeries, hard bottom habitat, barrier islands, beaches, dunes, and wetlands.
-(6) Fisheries Resources and Uses Commercially and recreationally targeted species, recreational and commercial fishing (including fishing seasons, location, and type), commercial and recreational fishing activities, effort, landings, and landings value.
-(6) Archaeological resources.
-As required by the NHPA (16 U.S.C.
-470 et. seq.), as amended.
+(4) Threatened or endangered As defined by the ESA (16 U.S.C.
+1531 et. seq.) species.
+(5) Sensitive biological resources Essential fish habitat, refuges, preserves, Areas of or habitats.
+Particular Concern, sanctuaries, rookeries, hard bottom habitat, barrier islands, beaches, dunes, and wetlands.
+(6) Fisheries Resources and Uses Commercially and recreationally targeted species, recreational and commercial fishing (including fishing seasons, location, and type), commercial and Indings value (6) Archaeological resources As required by the NHPA (16 U.S.C.
+470 et see) (0) Atchaeological resources.
+As required by the NHFA (10 U.S.C.
+470 et. seq.), as amenucu.

 (7) Social and economic resources.
 As determined by the Council in coordination with the Joint Agency Working Group.
 (8) Coastal and marine uses.
 Military activities, vessel traffic, and energy and non-energy mineral exploration or development.